webcomponents-la/songroom/README.md

 are presently no tests, `master` deploys to the `development` environment, with `staging` and `production` branches.

+## Contributing

+This is meant to be a community project, however to maximize both sanity and learning experiences, we're going to do *everything* via pull requests.

+Take a look at the [issues page](https://github.com/webcomponents-la/songroom) for ideas of things to work on (or submit a new issue for something you want to work on), then fork, create a topic branch, and submit a pull request.

+We'll do our best to do code reviews and not only help get the features shipped but help teach more about how to do Web Components apps right.

 ## License

 The MIT License (MIT)